cqray/webviewx_web/README.md

 ## **Important !**

-If you need to add other widgets on top of the webview (e.g. inside a Stack widget), you _**MUST**_ wrap those widgets with a **WebViewAware** widget.
-This does nothing on mobile, but on web it allows widgets on top to intercept gestures.
+If you need to add other widgets on top of the webview (e.g. inside a Stack widget), you _**MUST**_ wrap those widgets with a **WebViewAware** widget. it allows widgets on top to intercept gestures.
 Otherwise, those widgets may not be clickable and/or the iframe will behave weird (unexpected refresh/reload - this is a well known issue).

 Also, if you add widgets on top of the webview, wrap them and then you notice that the iframe still reloads unexpectedly, you should check if there are other widgets that sit on top without being noticed, or try to wrap InkWell, GestureRecognizer or Button widgets to see which one causes the problem.

-### **3.** Interact with the controller (run the [example app](https://github.com/Mahad61/webviewx_plus/tree/main/example) to check out some use cases)
+### **3.** Interact with the controller (run the [example app](https://github.com/Mahad61/webviewx_web/tree/main/example) to check out some use cases)

 ```dart
 webviewController.loadContent(